Link

 Or:

-Remembering the offset in between the position sensor angle and the rotor’s electrical 90 degrees angle avoids the need for adding the 90 degrees in the formulas, at least for the sinusoidal modulation.
-But the approaches of finding the 0 or 90 degree angles are equivalent, its a choice of implementation.
+Remembering the offset between the position sensor angle and the rotor’s electrical 90 degrees angle avoids the need for adding the 90 degrees in the formulas, at least for the sinusoidal modulation.
+But the approaches of finding the 0 or 90 degree angles are equivalent, it’s a choice of implementation.

 Limitations SimpleFOClibrary’s alignment procedure